acmepjz/meandmyshadow/docs/ScriptAPI.md

 Event type | Description
 -----------|--------------
-"onCreate" | Fired when the level creates.
+"onCreate" | Fired when the level is created or the game is reset.
 This happens after all the blocks are created and their `onCreate` is called.
 "onSave"   | Fired when the game is saved.
 "onLoad"   | Fired when the game is loaded.
-"onReset"  | Fired when the game is reset.

 For the newest lists of event types, see `init()` function in `Functions.cpp`.